hansputera/brainly-scraper-languages/AVAILABLE_LANGUAGES.md

 - Philipines (the) ~ If your hosting location or application location is in Philipine, you can enter code `ph`.
 - Poland ~ If your hosting location or application location is in Poland, you can enter code `pl`.
 - India ~ If your hosting location or application location is in India, you can enter code `hi`.
+- France ~ If your hosting location or application location is in France, you can enter code `fr`

 # Example code
 ```js